irena-flextool/flextool/docs/tutorial.md

 Now you have learned how to create a small model.
 If you want to save it, make a copy of the *Input_data* database and name it something else for example Tutorial.sqlite.
 Remember that you can change which database is used as the *Input_data* by clicking it.
 In the same way, the *Results* database can be saved and changed.

+More instructions on how to create individual parts of the model and how to invest and how to play with the time dimension can be found in the [How to](https://irena-flextool.github.io/flextool/how_to) section.

-For the rest of the tutorial, you can look and play with the ready scenarios from the init database.
+You can also look and play with the ready scenarios from the init database.
 Purge *Input_data* and *Initialize* it to copy the init database to it.
 This can be done with the 'purge' tool from the Database Editor menu: in `purge`, click on both *Select entity and value items*, and *Select scenario items* and then purge.
+Then select the initialize tool and run it to copy the init.sqlite to the input_data.sqlite.

 ### Adding a storage unit (battery)